-For the year ended June 30, 2012, there is no unrecognized tax provision or benefit.
+As of June 30, 2013, there were no uncertain tax positions.
 Management does not anticipate any future adjustments in the next twelve months which would result in a material change to its tax position.
-As of June 30, 2012 and 2011, the Company did not have any interest and penalties.
+For the years ended June 30, 2013 and 2012, the Company did not have any interest and penalties.